-The Aims of Park Foster Care - a child focussed service

-Park Foster Care is committed to providing caring, nurturing homes for children unable to live with their birth families.
+The Aims of Park Foster Care - a child focussed service Park Foster Care is committed to providing caring, nurturing homes for children unable to live with their birth families.
 We are committed to supporting children to achieve their potential and develop resilience, by overcoming the loss and trauma which they may have previously experienced.

 The Objectives of Park Foster Care

-Park Foster Care takes its safeguarding responsibilities seriously, ensuring rigorous recruitment of staff and foster carers, and involves statutory agencies appropriately when issues of concern come to light with staff or foster carers.
+Park Foster Care takes safeguarding responsibilities seriously, ensuring rigorous recruitment of staff and foster parents, and involves statutory agencies appropriately when issues of concern come to light with staff or foster parents.
 At Park Foster Care we adopt a collaborative approach to care planning with the responsible authority, supporting the development of an up-to-date and child-focussed care plan for each child, ensuring a clear pathway to permanence is achieved as quickly as possible.

 Park Foster Care aims to provide:

-A service where children come first in our thinking, planning and delivery and one which listens to and allows children to contribute to its development;

-- Foster homes which are carefully matched with the needs of the child and where children feel like they belong to a family; - Foster carers who are fully prepared, supported, supervised, trained and who actively engage with Park's Parenting Approach; - Foster homes which provide stability and security to children and promote a child's positive sense of their own identity - including their culture, religion and ethnicity - respecting the child's origins in every aspect of the care provided; - Foster homes which promote contact when appropriate for the foster child and where children are supported to make sense of their past; - Foster homes which actively promote the child's education and learning, including celebrating and developing their talents and hobbies; - Foster homes which actively promote the child's health, including mental health; - Foster homes which actively prepare the young person for adulthood, at a pace and style that the young person can absorb and where foster carers help children understand and manage risks for themselves; - Foster homes which children leave, whenever possible, in a planned way or, when this is not possible, which help foster children to understand why they had to leave unexpectedly; - Social worker supervision of foster carers that, although supportive and mindful of the challenging role played by foster carers, takes a robust approach to poor practice, challenging foster carers to provide the high quality care that children deserve.
+A service where children come first in our thinking, planning and delivery and one which listens to and allows children to voice and contribute to their own development; Statement of Purpose Page 3 of 28 - Foster homes which are carefully matched with the needs of the child and where children feel like they belong to a family; - Foster parents who are fully prepared, supported, supervised, trained and who actively engage with Park's Parenting Approach; - Foster homes which provide stability and security to children and promote a child's positive sense of their own identity - including their culture, religion and ethnicity - respecting the child's origins in every aspect of the care provided; - Foster homes which promote family time when appropriate for the foster child and where children are supported to make sense of their past and present life and for the future; - Foster homes which actively promote the child's education and learning, including celebrating and developing their talents and hobbies and cultural celebrations; - Foster homes which actively promote the child's health, physically, socially and emotionally. - Foster homes which actively prepares the young person for adulthood, at a pace and style that the young person can absorb and where foster parents help children to understand and manage appropriate risks for themselves; - Foster homes which in situations when children leave and whenever possible, in a planned way or, when this is not possible, help foster children to understand why they had to leave unexpectedly; - Social worker supervision of foster parents that, although supportive and mindful of the challenging role played by foster parents, takes a robust approach to poor practice, restoratively challenging foster parents to provide the high-quality care that children deserve.

-How Park's Parenting Approach is integrated into our Service

-Park Foster Care actively promotes 'Park's Parenting Approach' (PPA) model of fostering developed by Philippa Kelly (Park's Consultant Therapist and previous Therapeutic Lead).
-As well as being well evidenced in terms of social care and psychological research, the model is quickly explained and its relevance to day to day fostering easily grasped by social workers and foster carers alike.
+Statement of Purpose Page 4 of 28 How Park's Parenting Approach is integrated into our Service Park Foster Care actively promotes 'Park's Parenting Approach' (PPA) therapeutic model of fostering developed by a Consultant Therapist and Therapeutic Lead.
+As well as being well evidenced in terms of social care and psychological research, the model is quickly explained and its relevance to day to day fostering easily grasped by social workers and foster parents alike.
 The approach promotes the understanding of developmental trauma and how to care for children who have had adverse life experiences - building a base of safety and security for the child, both physically and emotionally, in order that they can develop and reach their full potential - along with addressing their early life experience of abuse or neglect.
-It supports foster carers and staff to be reflective about their own actions, thoughts and feelings in order that they can support children and young people to accept the nurture and care they are afforded within the fostering home.
+It supports foster parents and social workers to be reflective about their own actions, thoughts and feelings in order that they can support children and young people to accept the nurture and care they are afforded within the fostering home.